 Some of these women have had an impact on how we design our home gardens, some on how we think about commercial agriculture, but what they all have in common is a passion for plants–a passion that grew, blossomed, and made a major impact.

-There are so many more women that have influenced gardening, of course.
+There are so many more women gardeners that have influenced how we garden today, of course.
 I chose to feature these few because of the diverse influence they have had on modern perceptions of gardening.
 Please add the names and stories of women who have influenced your gardening life in the comments section and keep the conversation going.

 Gertrude Jekyll (1843-1932)